 A little farther down the main trail, we come to a shallow pit, obviously scooped out by human hands.
 An accompanying sign explains that this pit is one of hundreds of known sites on Isle Royale at which copper was mined by the Island’s Indian occupants.
 The aboriginals found the red metal as seductive as later arrivals, and spent much time and effort painstakingly extracting it from the hard rock using only their hands and crude stone tools.
 Though it had its practical applications, such as in spearpoints, copper was mostly reserved for special uses.
 Jewelry and artworks made with the metal were traded far and wide, and have been found as far away as Central America.
 Leaning close to the pit, I clear away a bit of debris to expose the bottom.
 Even in the shadows, I can clearly see a glint of pure copper filling a narrow fissure.
 It occurs to me to wonder how many others must have stood in this exact spot over the previous seventy centuries and seen what I now see, and touched what I now touch.

 A couple of hundred yards before trail’s end, we come to the remnants of another abandoned mine.
-This one is much newer than the one we saw earlier.
-It was dug only 160 years or so ago, not by aboriginals but by pale strangers from a far away land, who likely sold or mortgaged everything they had, and left everything they knew and held dear, to come to this land to make their fortune.
+This one is much newer than the one we saw earlier, dug less than a couple of lifetimes ago, not by aboriginals but by pale strangers from across the ocean, who likely sold or mortgaged everything they had, and left everything they knew and held dear, to come to this land to make their fortune.
 Which, if it happened, didn’t happen here.
 It was a really good vein, alright, running straight as an arrow, right up to the point, 120 feet in, where it came suddenly to an end.
 And that was that.
 And so the pale people did the only thing they could, which was to pack up and move on once again, chasing yet other rumor of fortune.

 Our short layover at an end, we head back to the Royale Queen for the return trip to Copper Harbor.
 The water at wharfside is perhaps twenty feet deep, but so clear that if you look at it just right, the ferry appears to be suspended in mid-air.
 Gazing straight down I can see a nickle on the bottom almost as clearly as though it were on the ground at my feet.
 As we depart, I watch the bottom fall away until it can no longer be seen, guesstimating well over a hundred feet of depth before it finally becomes indistinguishable.